plhosk/music-of-life/README.md

 Also the musical scales for each voice are predefined, and the musical key changes randomly between defined possiblities every 192 generations.

-In other words there's a lot of artistic license in making the music sound good.
+As you can see, there's a lot of artistic license in making the music sound decent.
 The game of life simulation doesn't magically produce beautiful music without somebody making it do so.

-I guess you could think of this implementation as like a guided music box - the music is influenced by the simulation, but not entirely defined by it.
+One could think of this implementation as like a guided music box - the music is influenced by the simulation, but not entirely defined by it.

 ### Further possibilities